lightning/bolts/07-routing-gossip.md

-The first one is done by assuming that all nodes know the unspent transaction outputs, and thus can find the output given by `channel-id` and validate that it is indeed a P2WSH funding transaction output as to those keys specified in
+The first one is done by assuming that all nodes know the unspent transaction outputs, and thus can find the output given by `short-channel-id` and validate that it is indeed a P2WSH funding transaction output as to those keys specified in
 [BOLT #3](03-transactions.md#funding-transaction-output).